mnemnion/JLpeg.jl/Plans.md

          advances if it fails, a TestSet jumps if it fails and advances if it leads, both return `true` on both conditions, so a LeadSet can just be a TestSet of the complement of the original ASCII set.
+- [ ]  It turns out that a simple complement of an ASCII PSet isn't valid, because that doesn't match a Unicode character, and it would need to. "not this set" and "not this character" are very common in the ASCII range in practical patterns, to the point that it might be worth adding extra opcodes for them.

 #### Consolidating PChoice